Tags: canton daml blockchain

 Each participant needs access to the Daml packages it will use.

-If only participant1 has the DARs, participant2 may be connected to the synchronizer but still unable to submit or inspect contracts using your templates.
+If only participant1 has the DARs, participant2 and participant3 may be connected to the synchronizer but still unable to submit or inspect contracts using your templates.

 The Canton console command reference documents dars.upload as the command for uploading a DAR to a participant: